arpitjain099/phoenix/python/projects/phiphi/docs/adding_gathers.md

 tiktok-hashtags-authorMetaId1 for an author's id.
 See tiktok_hashtags_posts.json for more examples.

+A good trick is to use ChatGPT for the anonymisation.
+Ask ChatGPT to anonymise the json file and check the output.

 ### Add normalizer

 Add normaliser to `phiphi/pipeline_jobs/gathers/normalisers.py` including tests and fixtures to